 Look for holiday events this November, and much more in 2021!

-Aside from growing and making tea, and traveling around the state to different markets and shows we also offer classes (online at the moment), tea tastings, and one on one garden planning sessions .
+Aside from growing and making tea, and traveling around the state to different markets and shows we also offer classes, tea tastings, and one on one garden planning sessions .